All Episodes

 You know what I mean?

-It's not like there's a definitive ending to the pandemic, or you know, like it'll taper off to a point that it's you know not a problem anymore.
+It's not like there's a definitive ending to the pandemic, or, you know, like, it'll taper off to a point that it's, you know, not a problem anymore.

-So climate change overloads.
+So, climate change overload.

 I don't know.